What To Expect On Your Thailand Plastic Surgery Journey

 Your Thailand Client Liaison

-Be sure to check your Final Treatment Plan document for fasting details so you know what time to cease eating and drinking in preparation for your surgery.
+Be sure to check your Final Treatment Plan document for fasting details so you know what time to cease eating and drinking in preparation for both your pre-surgery testing and your surgery.

 When packing your hospital bag please be sure to pack your: